Statistical model validation: Overview

-Validation with Existing Data
+Validation with existing data

 Validation based on existing data involves analyzing the goodness of fit of the model or analyzing whether the residuals seem to be random (i.e. residual diagnostics).
 This method involves using analyses of the models closeness to the data and trying to understand how well the model predicts its own data.
 One example of this method is in Figure 1, which shows a polynomial function fit to some data.
 We see that the polynomial function does not conform well to the data, which appears linear, and might invalidate this polynomial model.

+Commonly, statistical models on existing data are validated using a validation set, which may also be referred to as a holdout set.
+A validation set is a set of data points that the user leaves out when fitting a statistical model.
+After the statistical model is fitted, the validation set is used as a measure of the model's error.
+If the model fits well on the initial data but has a large error on the validation set, this is a sign of overfitting.

-Validation with New Data
+Validation with new data

 If new data becomes available, an existing model can be validated by assessing whether the new data is predicted by the old model.
 If the new data is not predicted by the old model, then the model might not be valid for the researcher's goals.

+With this in mind, a modern approach is to validate a neural network is to test its performance on domain-shifted data.
+This ascertains if the model learned domain-invariant features.

-A Note of Caution
+A note of caution

 A model can be validated only relative to some application area.
 A model that is valid for one application might be invalid for some other applications.
 As an example, consider the curve in Figure 1: if the application only used inputs from the interval [0, 2], then the curve might well be an acceptable model.